seasaltsaige/discord-uno/README.md

         await discordUNO.updateSetting(message);
 });
 ```
 To update the servers UNO! settings, call the updateSettings() method.
 This method has one parameter, which is the Message object.
 This method handles updating the servers UNO! settings.
-(The settings are stored by Guild ID).
+(The settings are stored by Channel ID).
 It will send a message and react to the message, allowing you to change settings based on reactions.
 ___
 ### viewSettings(message: Message): Promise\<Message\>
 ```js